Mark Lorenz started singing on a dare and turned it into a songwriting and performing career, touring and writing across North America.

 7. Magic happens in the cooperation of an effective co-write.

-10. Write deep songs by looking within yourself: “…I dig into my psyche, my soul and pull something out of there.”
+11. Write deep songs by looking within yourself “…I dig into my psyche, my soul and pull something out of there.”

-11. Your song develops from the central focus of your initial hook.
-Write from the central idea and keep it clear.
+12. Your song develops from the central focus of your initial hook.
+Write itself from that central idea.

-14. “Your songs should be deep enough that they have meaning, but not so deep that people get lost.”
-Your listeners don’t have time to figure out what your song means the first time they hear it.
+15. “Your songs should be deep enough that they have meaning, but not so deep that people get lost.”
+Your listeners have little time to figure out what your song means.
+They have to understand the song enough to want to hear it again.

-20. Listen to advice from more experienced songwriters and musicians.
+21. Listen to advice you get from more experienced songwriters and musicians.
 They are trying to help you.
 Don’t take criticism personally.
 It’s about the music, not about you!

-26. Promoting yourself as an artist and as a songwriter are similar but not the same… do both!
+27. Promoting yourself as an artist and as a songwriter are related but not the same… do both!